Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Selection of the Linear Correctors

 Appropriate correctors from OBC and NBC sets in a \textit{code rate - required input min-entropy} plane are shown in \figurename~\ref{fig:a_Optimal_selection_fig_0.999} -- \ref{fig:c_Optimal_selection_fig_0.999}.
 The dash-dotted lines show the theoretical extraction limit for $\mathrm{H}^{out,\, 1}_{\infty} = 0.999$, i.e., the highest possible code rate of $\nicefrac{\mathrm{H}^{in}_\infty}{\mathrm{H}^{out,\, 1}_{\infty}}$ for $\mathrm{H}^{in}_\infty < \mathrm{H}^{out,\, 1}_{\infty}$. \figurename~\ref{fig:c_Optimal_selection_fig_0.999} displays optimal extracting (PF) correctors from both sets to examine the benefits of the new bound.
 Although the NBC set of appropriate correctors is much smaller than its OBC counterpart, the optimal extracting solutions obtained by our bound always dominate over the solutions with the old bound.
 Further, the new bound provides more optimal extracting correctors than the old one, though the correctors from the OBC set are more evenly spread.
 Our analysis also revealed that the OBC set's optimal extracting correctors have the smallest $\mathrm{H}^{in,\, req}_{\infty}$ value of $0.022275$, whereas the NBC set's optimal extracting correctors have the smallest $\mathrm{H}^{in,\, req}_{\infty}$ value of $0.020351$.
 These results suggest that the new bound permits a marginally broader range of admissible raw bit min-entropies.

 \figurename~\ref{fig:d_Optimal_selection_fig_0.999} shows the extraction efficiency for targeted $\mathrm{H}^{in}_\infty$ in the common range for both bounds -- $\left(0.022275, 0.999\right)$, by using the optimal extracting correctors selected according to the state-of-the-art and the new bound from the OBC and NBC sets, respectively.
+The extraction efficiency is calculated using (\ref{eq:extraction_efficiency}).
+For the old bound, we obtained $\mathrm{H}^{out,\, tot}_{\infty}$ as described in (\ref{eq:Lacharme_ineq_mod}), while for the new bound, we utilized (\ref{eq:Hmin_pp}).
 As indicated by peaks in the graph, extraction efficiency reaches local maxima for targeted min-entropies that coincide with $\mathrm{H}^{in,\, req}_\infty$ of the optimal extracting correctors.
 Here, we observe that the extraction efficiencies for both bounds are consistently greater than $0.5$ starting from $\mathrm{H}^{in}_\infty = 0.08374$ and that the new bound extraction efficiency outperforms the old bound one for the entire input min-entropy range.
 The largest absolute efficiency difference of $0.39668$ is reached for $\mathrm{H}^{in}_\infty = 0.76697$, while the highest relative efficiency increase of $130.56\, \%$ is achieved for $\mathrm{H}^{in}_\infty = 0.03947049$.
 Additionally, we computed the average relative efficiency increase resulting from the new bound to be $41.2\, \%$, while starting from $\mathrm{H}^{in}_\infty = 0.1777221$ this relative increase consistently exceeds $20\, \%$.
 The performances of optimal correctors from both sets for nine targeted input min-entropies are summarized in Table~\ref{tab:PF_codes_0.999}, together with constructions of corresponding correctors.